techniq/layerchart/docs/src/content/components/Brush.md

 `axis` sets which axis the selection spans, and which handles it carries: `'x'` (the default), `'y'`, or `'both'`.

-:example{name="vertical" showCode}
+:example{name="vertical" }

 `axis="both"` selects a rectangle, with handles on all four edges.

-:example{name="two-dimensional" showCode}
+:example{name="two-dimensional" }

 ## Region

 The brushable region defaults to the plot area. `x`, `y`, `width`, and `height` place it somewhere smaller — which is also what lets a chart carry several brushes, since each takes the drags that start within its own region.

-:example{name="region" showCode}
+:example{name="region" }

-[Parallel coordinates](/docs/components/Spline#brushable-parallel-coordinates) puts this to work: a `Brush` per dimension, each a narrow strip over its axis, intersected to filter the lines.
+Parallel coordinates puts this to work: a `Brush` per dimension, each a narrow strip over its own axis, with the selections intersected to filter the lines.

+:example{ component="Spline" name="parallel-coordinates-brush" }

 ## Layers